taliff0001/airflow_postgres_etl_starter_code/README.md

-# **Airflow ETL Pipeline Project**
+# Airflow Pipeline Starter Code

+This is the starter code for my data engineering project from Fall of 2024.
-This project demonstrates an ETL (Extract, Transform, Load) pipeline using Apache Airflow, Docker, and PostgreSQL.
-The pipeline ingests two CSV files, performs data cleaning, merges the data, and stores the result in a PostgreSQL database.
+It demonstrates an ETL (Extract, Transform, Load) pipeline using Apache Airflow, Docker, and PostgreSQL.
+The pipeline ingests two CSV files, performs data cleaning, merges the data, and stores the result in a PostgreSQL database

+**Follow the instructions to clone the repository and start your own Apache Airflow project!**

 ## **Table of Contents**